-A clear and consistent trend towards allowing public access to documents in proceedings is also developing in the WTO.
+A clear and consistent trend towards allowing public access to documents in proceedings is also developing in the World Trade Organization (WTO).
 In addition to panel and Appellate Body rulings, the WTO also typically makes several documents available on its website, including the request for consultation and the subsequent request for establishment of a panel, the notification of appeal, and status reports.

-For the reasons provided above, and in line with trends in public international law processes, we believe the UNCITRAL Rules should include a rule providing guidance to arbitral tribunals in favor of transparency in investor-State disputes with respect to arbitration materials, including pleadings.
+For the reasons provided above, and in line with trends in public international law processes, we believe the UNCITRAL Rules should include a rule providing guidance to arbitral tribunals in favor of transparency in disputes involving a State with respect to arbitration materials, including pleadings.